CoralCoralCoralCoral/documentation/sprints/sprint_2/use_cases.md

 #### Exception 1 - If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.

 ### 8. Postcondition -- Actions are successfully applied within the specified geographic scope, optimizing resource use.

+### 9. Tests

+#### Test 1
+- Step 1: Select a region on the map.
+  - Does the region get highlighted.
+If not FAIL.
+  - Does the region's metrics get shown on the sidebar.
+If not FAIL.
+- Step 2: Implement a policy.
+Does the sidebar show that the policy is active.
+If not FAIL